BugSplat-Git/ZipCreator/README.md

 zipCreator.Settings.Interceptors.Add((fileInfo) => SignTool(fileInfo.FullName));
 ```

-The `Overwrite` property controls whether the `ZipOutputFile` file should be overwritten if it exists.
+The `Overwrite` property controls whether the `Output` file should be overwritten if it exists.
 If `Overwrite` is false the call to `MakeZips` will return `ZipCreatorResult.OverwriteError` if the output file exists.

 ## 🐛 About